slackapi/deno-slack-api/docs/triggers/event-triggers.md

 ```

 ## Usage
-The examples below are sample Trigger objects which can be used to create Triggers in the [CLI](./trigger-basics.md/#creating-triggers-using-the-slack-cli).
+The examples below are sample Trigger objects which can be used to create Triggers in the [CLI][creating-triggers-cli].
 ### Channel Level Trigger
 ```ts
 const trigger: Trigger = {